ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 to know if all holders are running.
 Thus a thread can only spin speculatively.

-It supports an arbitrary number of readers, so it's the first primitive developers have traditionally reached for when trying to guarantee liveness of fields during a table lookup.
+It supports an arbitrary number of readers, so it's the first primitive developers have traditionally reached for when trying to guarantee existence of fields during a table lookup.
 However, every read acquisition and release involves an atomic update of the lock.
 When the lock is shared across core complexes (and thus updates entail cache coherency traffic between LLCs to transition the previous holder's cacheline from modified/exclusive to invalid) its use can quickly become very expensive.